genestack/user-guide/source/doc-odm-user-guide/curator_guide.rst

    :scale: 30 %
    :align: center

-Another option to aid bul replace is to click the name a metadata filed that include incorrect values and select "Bulk replace" in the drop down list.
+Another option to aid bulk replace is to click the name a metadata filed that include incorrect values and select "Bulk replace" in the drop down list.

 .. image:: images/bulk-replace-dropdown.png